ultradns/terraform-provider-ultradns/docs/data-sources/tcpool.md

 * `run_probes` - (Computed) (Boolean) Indicates whether or not the probes are run for this pool.
 * `act_on_probes` - (Computed) (Boolean) Indicates whether or not pool records will be enabled (true) or disabled (false) when probes are run.
 * `failure_threshold` - (Computed) (Integer) The minimum number of records that must fail for a pool to be labeled 'FAILED'.
 If the number of failed records in the pool is greater than or equal to the 'Failure Threshold' value, the pool will be labeled FAILED.<br/>
 For example, a pool with six priority records, one all-fail record, and the Failure Threshold value is set to four (4).
-If four or more priority records are not available to serve, the pool will be labeled FAILED, and the all-fail record will be served.<br/>
+If four or more priority records are not available to serve, the pool will be labeled FAILED, and the all-fail record will be served.
-Valid value between 0 and the number of priority records in the pool.
 * `max_to_lb` - (Computed) (Integer) Specifies the maximum number of active servers in a pool.
 The maximum value is the number of pool records.
 * `backup_record` - (Computed) (Block Set, Max: 1) Nested block describing the information of the backup record for the Traffic Controller pool.
 The backup record is served if all other records fail.
 There can be one or more A records used as backup records, or a single CNAME record.
 The structure of this block is described below.
 * `rdata_info` - (Computed) (Block Set) List of nested blocks describing the pool records.
 The structure of this block is described below.